harlan-zw/harlanzw.com-vitepress/app/blog/vue-automatic-component-imports/index.md

 ### Below-the-fold async imports

-The `@nuxt/components` does offer this type of functionality as opt-in, but it would be interesting to see an 'automatic' version of it.
+The `@nuxt/components` does offer this functionality as opt-in, but it would be interesting to see an 'automatic' version of it.

 The idea is that for any component which would be rendered below the fold, to load it asynchronously.
 When we load components async that are not in the main webpack chunk of that page.
 That means if you have a large page with lots of components,